MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 ---
-title: #Required; "<verb> * <noun>"
+title: Cluster Security Dashboard
-description: Show how to use the Cluster Security Dashboard #Required; Keep the description within 100- and 165-characters including spaces.
+description: Show the capabilities of the Cluster Security Dashboard
 author: ehorwitz-ms #Required; your GitHub user alias, with correct capitalization ms.author: dcurwin #Required; microsoft alias of author ms.service: #Required; use the name-string related to slug in ms.product/ms.service